 Much as with filing the nails, buffing your nails should be done in one direction only, either forwards or backward.
 If you buff them back and forth, it can thin out the nail and cause it to become weak and prone to splitting or breaking.
 Only buff the nail in one direction and you’ll protect and even strengthen it.

 You should also never buff your nail too aggressively.
 This too can weaken the nail and make it easier for it to chip and break.
 Buffing should be done with a medium amount of pressure and only in the same direction every time.
+Additionally, to take care of your glowing skin we have found a natural treatment for you.

 Also keep in mind that as long as your nails are healthy, buffing them more than once a month is unnecessary and can even be dangerous.
 Buffing always weakens the nail slightly so if you buff more than once a month, the nails can weaken and become too thin.
 You should also stop buffing immediately if you feel any stinging or burning sensation.
 This is known as the “ring of fire” and it signals you to stop immediately.